MoamenZaher/MoamenZaher.github.io/content/supervision/BraveSpeakAR: Tool for Monitoring and Tracking Social Phobia and Anxiety Using Augmented Reality/index.md

 ## Publications
 - A Scoring Approach for Improving Presentation Impact: Addressing Voice Stuttering, AR Glasses-Based Emotion Recognition, and Profiled Movement Assessment.
 2024 6th International Conference on Computing and Informatics (ICCI) [DOI](https://doi.org/10.1109/ICCI61671.2024.10485076)

 - Comparative Analysis of Movement Segmentation Techniques in Untrimmed Videos Using Optical Flow and Frame Differencing using the $1 Unistroke Recognizer.
-(Accepted at IMSA [an IEEE Conference] but not published yet)
+(Accepted at IMSA [an IEEE Conference] but not published yet).

 BraveSpeakAR represents a significant step forward in the treatment and management of social phobia and public speaking anxiety.
 By integrating AR and machine learning, this tool offers a novel approach to helping individuals overcome their fears and build confidence in public speaking.